- According to IEC 60502-1 and GB Standard

 b)Low Voltage cables – carrying up to 1,000 V: This type of power cable also goes by an alternate name – 0,6/1 kV cable – and is used in many industrial applications, including infrastructure and industrial projects

-d)High Voltage cables – for transmissions of power from 36 kV and above Because these cables handle extreme amounts of power, electrical engineers typically use a high voltage cable to transport bulk power from power generating plants to smaller local electrical sub-stations
+d)High Voltage cables – for transmissions of power from 36 kV and above Because these cables handle extreme amounts of power, electrical engineers typically use a hv cable to transport bulk power from power generating plants to smaller local electrical sub-stations

 Cables may sometimes also be distinguished by their construction.
 The types of electrical cable, based on their physical characteristics include: